sjc5/use-html-dialog/README.md

 # use-html-dialog

-Simple, tiny React hook wrapping the native HTML dialog element.
+Simple, tiny React hook for interacting with native HTML dialog elements.
 Optionally resets user agent dialog styles and closes on backdrop click when used in modal mode.

 ## Installation